russelljjarvis/Spike2Vec.jl/main.typ

 = Introduction

 Both temporal and rate codes fail to fully explain how the cortical neurons of mammal brains are able to use synapses to learn about the world.
 The attractor network approach to understanding the brain is code agnostic.
-By using chaos attractor trajectories as an explanation the dynamic systems view of the brain can at least explain why some of the brains activity patterns are able to repeat, and why the not all brain activity is high entropy, asychronous irregular activity.
+By appealing to spike time chaos, spike time network attractors can explain why some of the brains activity patterns are able to repeat, and why the not all brain activity is high entropy, asychronous irregular activity.
 The network attractor theory is compatible with recent spike train datasets that demonstrate "replay" in the hippocampus and prefrontal cortex of rats.
+Replay refers to a phenomena were in two time points of a spike train, there is macroscale similarity between spike patterns, and each pattern is approximately the same and generally reconizable.
+// trajectories as an explanation the dynamic systems view of the brai
 //"replay as network attractor" theory of memory encoding and memory recall.// explain how neural patterns